CarolLuca/LegalNERo/README.md

 * Accommodation - tries before the actual model
 * Data Sets - all the data used for the project
 * Stage 0 - first functional model with no special training technics
+* Stage 1 - under development, will be published before 04/21/2021
-* Behind the model - detailed explanations regarding the model functionality
+* Behind The Model - detailed explanations regarding the model functionality

 Each folder contains its own Description.md file in which the content is resumed.